 Spring, is coming!
-And, it's time for another challenge from The Recipe Redux team, one of my families favorite recipes for springtime celebrations.
+And, this is one of my family’s favorite recipes for springtime celebrations.

 While staying conscious of the fat content, I added a can of light coconut milk for a little more creaminess.